• What is PIDA?

 • the report of wrongdoing to determine whether it is eligible for investigation under PIDA, and, if so, whether an investigation should proceed; and

-• Under PIDA, where there is an imminent risk of a substantial and specific danger to the life, health, or safety of persons or to the environment, an employee may make a public report (e.g., to the media) if they have first obtained the consent of (depending on the nature of the wrongdoing) the provincial health officer, Emergency Management B.C. or the police.
+• Under PIDA, where there is an imminent risk of a substantial and specific danger to the life, health, or safety of persons or to the environment, an employee or health professional may make a public report (e.g., to the media) if they have first obtained the consent of (depending on the nature of the wrongdoing) the provincial health officer, Emergency Management B.C. or the police.

 • What do you do if you feel you are being treated differently after seeking advice, reporting a wrongdoing or cooperating with an investigation under PIDA?